Kalyana Varadharaja Perumal Temple

 Kalyana Varadharaja Perumal Temple is a temple in Paruthiyur, Sengalipuram, Thiruvarur District, India.
-The temple is located on the banks of Kudamurutti river, a tributary of the River Kaveri.
+The temple is located on the banks of the Kudamurutti River, a distributary of the River Kaveri.

 Idols

 Adhi Varadharaja Perumal

 Adhi Varadharaja Perumal is the temple's main idol, which bestows "Prayoga-Chakra".
 This chakra is believed to have been sent to protect King Ambarisha, a Vishnu devotee, from the curse of Durvasa, a famous sage.
 Durvasa created a demon to kill Ambarisha out of a strand of his hair.
 Ambarisha prayed to his Vishnu, and Lord Narayana’s Sudarshana intervened and destroyed the demon.